-This pack was a strong performer in the comfort category, stemming largely from its sleek fit and very clever design.
-It is important to note that we were not able to fit all of our "test load" of gear into it: the foam sleeping pad was too bulky to go inside, and also too large to be strapped to the outside of the pack.
+This pack is a strong performer in the comfort category, stemming largely from its sleek fit and very clever design.
+It is important to note that we were not able to fit all of our "test load" of gear into it: our foam sleeping pad was too bulky to go inside, and also too large to be strapped to the outside of the pack.
 But this is not by any stretch of the imagination a travel pack that you would take on an overnight backpacking trip.
-That does mean, however, that this pack scored very highly in the comfort category with roughly the same weight as the rest of the packs (because that foam pad weighs hardly anything).
+That said, this pack scored very highly in the comfort category with roughly the same weight as the rest of the packs (because that foam pad weighs hardly anything).

 When we measured the comfort range of this pack, we found that it maxed out around 25 pounds: a proud achievement for such a streamlined travel pack with no hip belt.
-Minaal's "four point harness adjustment system," along with a stiff but moldable back panel, make this pack contour to your body, thus keeping the load close to your center of gravity by careful design, rather than forcing it to happen with elaborate suspension including load lifter straps on the shoulders.
+The "four-point harness adjustment system" of the Minaal, along with a stiff but moldable back panel, make this pack contour to your body, This helps keep the load close to your center of gravity by careful design rather than forcing it to happen with elaborate suspension including load lifter straps on the shoulders.

-The Minaal is a very sleek and streamlined travel backpack.
+The Minaal 2.0 is a very sleek and streamlined travel backpack.
 It excels especially on business trips, due to the professional and sophisticated look.
 You can zip the shoulder straps behind a flap of fabric to make it look like a soft briefcase.
-This also doubles to protect the straps if you had to check it in at the airport, but we doubt this is a pack you will be checking--it is very compact and makes most sense as a carry on.
+This also doubles to protect the straps if you had to check it in at the airport, but we doubt this is a pack you will be checking — it is very compact and makes the most sense as a carry-on (hence its name!)

-The pack has an easy-to-access rain cover zipped in the bottom of the bag.
-This is a very fitting feature on this bag, as it allows you to brave the weather and arrive at the office looking pro, with your pack and all its contents dry.
+This pack has an easy-to-access rain cover zipped in the bottom of the bag.
+This is a very fitting feature, as it allows you to brave the weather and arrive at the office looking pro, with your pack and all its contents dry.

 There are a few pockets inside the main compartment, best used for shoes and socks, and perhaps toiletries, with clothing layered on top.
 There is a separate and easily accessed laptop sleeve which has a very clever adjustment system, so you can size it to keep your electronics secure.
 It also has excellent padding to protect your laptop during transit.

-The only downfall of the features is that they were fairly specific to business travel.
-If you have a computer, some clothes, a pair of shoes, you're headed out for a long weekend and you want to look presentable (and have your clothing and shoes arrive presentable, as well), this is your bag.
+The only downfall of the features is that they are fairly specific to business travel.
+If you have a computer, some clothes, a pair of shoes, and you're headed out for a long weekend and want to look presentable (and have your clothing and shoes arrive presentable, as well), this is your bag.